mjayant/check_out_system_git/README.md

 ===========

 This repository contains flask server and check out system code.
-User can add products in cart and system will show total bill with discount (apply code) and without  discount.
+Users can add products in cart and the system will show the total bill with discount (apply code) and without  discount.
 There are 4 API
 1) /add_product
 2) /add_product_in_cart